 An Introduction to Porcelain Crowns and Dental Bridges

-A dental crown is a cap that is placed over an affected tooth, completely covering it and fitting snugly at the gum line.
+A dental crown is a “tooth cap” that is placed over an affected tooth, completely covering it and fitting snugly at the gum line.
 Dental crowns are typically used when damage to the tooth is extensive and a filling isn’t possible.
 Dr. Cutbirth uses porcelain crowns made of porcelain dental material, which looks very much like your normal teeth.

-When you’re missing one or more teeth, Dr. Cutbirth may suggest using a bridge to fill in the gap.
+When you’re missing one or more teeth, Dr. Cutbirth may suggest using a tooth bridge to fill in the gap.
 These dental bridges are actually porcelain restorations that are affixed permanently and cannot be removed.

 Dental Crowns in Cosmetic Dentistry

-When a tooth is severely damaged and cannot hold a filling, Dr. Cutbirth may recommend a restoration that covers the entire tooth—a dental crown.
-Crowns can also be used in a fixed bridge that’s used to fill in the gap between missing teeth.
+When a tooth is severely damaged and cannot hold a filling, Dr. Cutbirth may recommend a dental restoration that covers the entire tooth—a dental crown.
+Tooth crowns can also be used in a fixed dental bridge that’s used to fill in the gap between missing teeth.
 When you’re fitted with a new crown or a fixed bridge, you’ll likely be astonished at how attractive and natural-looking the porcelain material is.
 Modern dentistry has come a long way from the metal fillings of decades ago!